 Use quotes judiciously: Use them when paraphrasing will make the statement unclear or a kernel of an idea is so perfectly stated that trying to paraphrase in your own words will ruin the impact of the statement.
-See the APA Style Guides for how to handle long quotes.
-Consult the Writer's Reference and the Purdue OWL for more information.
-Also, read this: Failures in Evidence: When Even "Lots of Quotes" Can't Save a Paper
+See the APA Style Guides for how to handle long quotes Consult your Writer's Reference and the Purdue OWL for more information.